ZH-XiJun/fakelauncher/docs/README.md

 3. Use a key mapping app (For example, `Xposed Edge Pro`) and bind a key to launch fakelauncher (com.wtbruh.fakelauncher.SplashActivity).
 After launching it, you will be brought to a feature-phone like UI
 4. If you want to exit, go to main screen, and press DPAD keys: Up, Up, Down, Down, Left, Right, Left, Right.
 Program will exit after pressing these keys.

+If requiring a video tutorial, jump to [Bilibili](https://www.bilibili.com/video/BV1AweqzjEJj)

 ## How does it work?

 Take a look of a function that natively supported by Android: [Screen Pinning](https://support.google.com/android/answer/9455138)